 Staff in Year 6

-Our class teacher is Mrs Arnold, who is a very experienced teacher in her third year of teaching Year 6 full-time.
+Our class teacher is Mrs Arnold, who is a very experienced teacher in her fourth year of teaching Year 6 full-time.
 She has been a maths subject leader for many years, but has recently become English subject lead instead.
 She is also the deputy headteacher and a governor at Icknield.